Prof. Vincenzo Romei

 Viale Europa, 981

-Cognitive Neuroscience: temporal properties of brain communication through Electroencephalography (EEG), noninvasive transcranial brain stimulation (NTBS) and their online combination.
+Neural bases of Conscious experience: temporal properties of brain communication through Electroencephalography (EEG), noninvasive transcranial brain stimulation (NTBS) and their online combination.
 Brain plasticity and functional connectivity; Consciousness, visual awareness and cognition; sensory processing and attentional mechanisms; crossmodal and multisensory interactions; motor control; time perception; working memory; ageing; brain oscillatory activity and oscillatory entrainment; state-dependency.

 Italian (mother tongue)